tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/基础图片处理/文字水印_intl_en.md

 ## Overview
 COS uses the **watermark** API provided by CI to add text watermarks in real time.
 An input image cannot be larger than 32 MB, with its width and height not exceeding 30,000 pixels and the total number of pixels not exceeding 250 million.
 The width and height of the output image cannot exceed 9,999 pixels.
 For an input animated image, its total number of pixels (Width x Height x Number of frames) cannot exceed 250 million.

 >!
-Image processing is charged by CI.
-For detailed pricing, please see the image processing prices of CI.
+Image Processing is charged by CI.
+For detailed pricing, see **Basic image processing fee** in [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/45582).
 >

 An image can be processed: